JuntionXSeoul2020Telepasee/TelepaSee-Backend/README.md

 ### Background and Problem Definition

-Since the ourbreak COVID-19 pandemic, our work environment has shifted closer and closer to online.
+Since the outbreak COVID-19 pandemic, our work environment has shifted closer and closer to online.
 With technology, we have still maintained a level of productivity and settled into video conferencing platforms for remote work.
 While video conferencing ensures safety and productivity, we are still facing problems in creating an inclusive society.

 Someone you may know cannot freely express themselves in a video conference just because they require special needs of hearing, seeing, or speaking in another language.